[et_pb_section bb_built=”1″][et_pb_row][et_pb_column type=”4_4″][et_pb_text _builder_version=”3.0.106″ background_layout=”light”]

 We have thousands of years of civilization based on organizing information top-down.
 It is ingrained in our education and our culture, and in our processes and the way we create and manage content.
 Moving to a bottom-up information architecture is no trivial task, therefore.
-This first session in the Information Architecture Bottom-up series will look at how top-down organization fails for modern information seekers, and what bottom up information architecture is and how it works.
+In this series of webinars, we will look at how top-down organization fails for modern information seekers, and what bottom up information architecture is and how it works.
 It will also consider when a mix of top-down and bottom-up organization is appropriate.

 About the Visiting Dojo Master